jeffknupp/blog/content/2012-10-04-writing-idiomatic-python.md

         for line in file_handle:
             if some_function_that_throws_exceptions(line):
                 # do something
     # No need to explicitly call 'close'.
-Handled by the context manager
+Handled by the File context manager

 In the Harmful code above, what happens if ```some_function_that_throws_exceptions``` does, in fact, throw an exception?
 Since we haven't caught it in the code listed, it will propagate up the stack.
 We've hit an exit point in our code that might have been overlooked, and we now have no way to close the opened file.
 In addition to those in the standard libraries (for working with things like file IO, synchronization, managing mutable state) developers are free to create their own.